FalconiNicasio/PetPals/README.md

 # PetPals

 Pet Pals is a web application built on python/flask with a sqlite database that lets a user add their pet names to their location (lat/lon) and displays them on a map.
+This app is hosted on heroku where you can see it [here](https://pet-pals-uofo.herokuapp.com/).

 ## Prerequisites